Study of noise in virtual distillation circuits for quantum error mitigation: Noise in virtual distillation circuits

 Our next step is to find how this variance changes when there is noise in the virtual distillation circuit.
-Starting with dephasing errors, we find in \appref{app:variance} that the variance of the estimator is \begin{widetext}
+Starting with dephasing errors, we find in \appref{app:variance} that the variance of the estimator for a Pauli-string is \begin{widetext}

-\end{widetext} which is the same as Eq.~\eqref{eq:mitigated-variance} but scaled by a factor $(1-2\epsilon)^{-2N}$ and with $O$ replaced by $\bar\Lambda(O)$.
-In the case of $O$ being a tensor product of $Z$-operators, $\bar \Lambda (O) = O$, the expression reduces to
+\end{widetext} which is the same as Eq.~\eqref{eq:mitigated-variance} but scaled by a factor $(1-2\epsilon)^{-2N}$ and with $O$ replaced by $\bar\Lambda_\mathrm{Z}(O)$.
+In the case of $O$ being a tensor product of $Z$-operators, $\bar \Lambda_\mathrm{Z}(O) = O$, the expression reduces to

 This equation shows that $(1-2\epsilon)^{2N}$ extra circuit repetitions are required for reaching the same level of precision compared to noise free virtual distillation.
 However, when $\epsilon\ll 1$ the denominator can be expanded as $(1-2\epsilon)^{-2N}\approx 1 + 4N\epsilon+\mathcal{O}(\epsilon^2)$, which shows that $4N\epsilon$ extra circuit repetitions are required for small error probabilities.
 In the presence of depolarizing errors no simple expression for the variance of the estimator is found, but we note that for a global depolarizing channel acting after each CSWAP gate a similar expression to Eq.~\eqref{eq:variance-dephasing} was found in Ref.~\cite{czarnik_qubit-efficient_2021}.